Call For Media and Government Investigation

 Response to Priddy and Pittard Blogsites

-More seriously, I wish to express thanks for the (virtually unimaginable number) of visits to http://barrypittard.wordpress.com .
+More seriously, I wish to express thanks for the (virtually unimaginable number) of visits to https://barrypittard.wordpress.com .
 The same striking phenomenon is occurring with former head of the Norwegian Sathya Sai Baba Organization, Robert Priddy’s blogsite at: http://robertpriddy.wordpress.com (I note that he, too, has just posted a Christmas message)

 It is a response that outweighs the (also almost unimaginable) libel, distortion, stalking both on and off the Internet, and other less than spiritual responses by pro Sai Baba antagonists.
 I would add, however, that apart from certain of his close servitors from several countries who have hidden the facts from their rank-and-file, very many of Sai Baba’s followers are distinctly decent individuals who do not stoop to the tactics espoused by those official (such as Dr G. Venkataraman), those closely allied to officials and those who are Sai Baba apologists in general.